bharatk-parallel/bootcamp_testing/README.md

 # bootcamp_testing
-This github is for testing some CI and Slack integrations.
+This github is for testing some CI and Slack integrations..